 With busyness on the rise and a greater demand for convenience, it’s no wonder why food delivery is so popular these days.
 According to recent research, the rise of food delivery has become a major trend among consumers across all demographics.
-In 2018, Frost and Sullivan estimated the food delivery service industry generated $82 billion in gross revenue and predicted that this number will more than double by 2025.
-Today, the COVID-19 pandemic has necessitated delivery for businesses—and 65% of restaurants say they were able to increase profits during COVID-19 by offering delivery via DoorDash.
+In 2018, Frost and Sullivan estimated the global food delivery service industry generated $82 billion in gross revenue and predicted that this number will more than double by 2025.
+Today, the COVID-19 pandemic has necessitated delivery for businesses — and 65% of restaurants in the U.S. say they were able to increase profits during COVID-19 by offering delivery via DoorDash.

 Due to both the growing demand and cultural climate, restaurants that don’t offer delivery are at risk of falling behind their competitors.
 To maintain a steady stream of revenue and stay ahead in the industry, restaurants must adapt to these changes in consumer habits.
 Based on the latest food delivery trends, here’s how your restaurant can evolve and remain financially stable in any economic climate.